 1.3 Smart Thermometers

-Smart thermometers are designed for those who want to integrate room temperature monitoring into their home automation system.
+Smart thermometers are designed for users who want to integrate room-temperature monitoring into their home automation systems.
 These thermometers connect to your smartphone, tablet, or smart home assistant, enabling you to remotely monitor the temperature via an app.
-Smart thermometers can be programmed to send alerts when the temperature rises or falls outside a designated range, making them ideal for maintaining consistent room temperatures or optimizing energy efficiency.

 1.4 Hygrometers (Thermometers with Humidity Monitoring)